Elise-11/Hodgkin_Huxley_Model/README.md

 ```

 ### Simulations Examples
-Here is a typical example of a plot obtained by the interface, which represents the triggering of action potentials according to the Hodgkin Huxley model :
+Here is a typical example of a plot obtained by the interface, which represents the triggering of action potentials according to the Hodgkin Huxley model, with parameter values from Hodgkin-Huxley original paper :

 ![plot](https://github.com/Elise-11/Hodgkin_Huxley_Model/blob/main/HHModel0.png)